 Car Seat Safety on Planes

-Safety is one of the biggest concerns for parents flying with an 18 month old.
+Ensuring safety is the top priority for parents when flying with an 18 month old.
 While some parents prefer the convenience of holding their toddler on their lap, others find comfort in using an FAA-approved car seat.
 Balancing safety, cost, and convenience is key to making the right decision.

 - To begin with, check if your car seat is FAA-approved before boarding.